bxparks/AceTime/README.md

 void loop() {
   printCurrentTime();
-  systemClockHeartbeat.loop(); // should be called every 65.535s or less
+  systemClock.keepAlive(); // should be called every 65.535s or less
   delay(2000);
 }
 ```